Package 'arcgeocoder'

 arc_reverse_geo(x = -73.98586, y = 40.75728)

-# Several coordinates
+# Several coordinates.

 arc_reverse_geo(x = c(-73.98586, -3.188375), y = c(40.75728, 55.95335))

-# With options: using some additional parameters
+# With options: use additional arguments.

 sev <- arc_reverse_geo(